Procedure – Anaphylaxis Prevention and Response

 All School Staff Training

-Annually, each school principal will provide an in-service training on how to minimize exposure and how to respond to an anaphylaxis emergency.
-The training will include a review of avoidance strategies, recognition of symptoms, the emergency protocols to respond to an anaphylaxis episode (calling 911/EMS when symptoms of anaphylaxis are first observed), and hands-on training in the use of an autoinjector.
+Annually, each school principal will for an in-service training on how to minimize exposure and how to respond to an anaphylaxis emergency.
+The training will include a review of avoidance strategies, recognition of symptoms, the emergency protocols to respond to an anaphylaxis episode (calling 911/EMS when symptoms of anaphylaxis are first observed), and hands-on training in the use of an autoinjector and nasal spray.
 Training should also include notifications that more than one dose may be necessary in a prolonged anaphylaxis event.

 Student-specific Training